-Anyone brave enough to consider acquiring and restoring a soft-topped vehicle has to take into account that this is a job for specialists only.
+Anyone brave enough to consider acquiring and restoring a soft-topped vehicle must assume that this is a job for specialists only.

-Another of the more obscure concepts that were still available during the Fifties and Sixties were estate cars adorned with a wooden frame.
+Another of the more obscure design concepts still available during the Fifties and Sixties were estate cars adorned with a wooden exterior frame.

-The concept derived from the famous Woody station wagons, derived from the iconic designs commonplace in the United States during the Thirties to Fifties.
+The concept derived from the famous Woody station wagons, commonplace in the United States during the Thirties to Fifties.

-The idea was less widespread in the UK and Europe, with the only major manufacturer offering such a model being Morris, with their Mini, Minor and the larger Oxford Traveller version.
+The idea was less widespread in the UK and Europe.
+The only major manufacturer that offered such a model was Morris, with their Mini, Minor, and the larger Oxford Traveller version.

-Any car restorer who manages to acquire of these models, with the Oxford being the rarest, will be faced with the interesting challenge of renewing most of the frame.
+Any car restorer who manages to acquire these models, with the Oxford being the rarest, will face the interesting challenge of renewing most of the frame.

-On the one hand, they will probably have played inordinately minor part in this vital stage of the entire restoration.
-All they have had to do is reach for their cheque book and pay out some hefty bills.
+On the one hand, they will probably have played very little active part in this vital stage of the entire restoration.
+On the other hand, all they have had to do is reach for their chequebook and pay out some hefty bills.